Homepage

 Go to the TMA page for a public audience.

-Telescope Mount Assembly Slew Rates:
+Telescope Mount Assembly and Dome Slew Rates

 The following telescope and dome slew and crawl rate values are based on internal technical documents outlining system requirements.
 These values are still undergoing characterization, and the nominal (required) values listed here may differ from the final measured performance.